 Investigation report

 Interview with Human Resource Director

 Interview with staff

 Interview with administrative investigators

 115.277 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1080 states that any contractor or volunteer who engages in sexual abuse will be prohibited from contact with residents and shall be reported to law enforcement agencies, unless the activity was clearly not criminal, and to relevant licensing bodies.
 The agency will take appropriate remedial measure, and shall consider whether to prohibit further contact with residents, in the case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer.
 The agency ensures that interns, contractors, and vendors are informed of the agency's zero tolerance policy.
 The notification states that the contracting agency agrees to comply with the PREA standards and that if at any time the facility becomes aware that the intern, contractor, or vendor is no longer in compliance with any part of the PREA standards, the facility reserves the right to deny admittance into its facility.
 The notification goes on to say that the agency has the right to terminate the agreement.
+The Human Resources Director reports that any contractor that engages in sexual abuse or sexual harassment will immediately be blocked from contact with residents.
 During the onsite visit, the auditor reviewed all allegations reported within the past audit cycle.
 There have been no allegations against a contractor or volunteer.
 Review: Policy 1080 Investigation report Interview with Human Resource Director